 If they claim they don’t have a budget, follow up with: “We have a variety of solutions.
 Some fall in the range of $2,000 – $5,000.
 Others fall in “$7,500 – $12,000, which do you fall in?”
 That will weed out their hesitation.

 Get Them to Commit to Your Solution:

 After going through their budget, it’s time to close.
 Ask them “Would you like me to tell you about what we do?”
 State your services and your firm’s “why.”
 Tailor your answer to their pain points.

 Next, you’ll probably run into the “proposal wall.”
 That’s where prospects will ask for your best proposal and price.
 I recommend having a bundle of options they can choose from.
 The goal is to have packages that give them a few services to a full-blown package that tackles everything.
-This gives the prospect variety to choose.
+This gives the prospect a variety to choose from.

 Quick Tips to Close the Sale:

 - POWER OF SILENCE: When you ask a question, ask it then go silent.
 Uncomfortable silence where the prospect breaks it helps a lot in keeping control and on the sales path.

 - REVERSE OBJECTIONS: Never accept an objection.
 Turn it back into a question and a soft close.
 “I understand needing to think about it.
 Is there something we can clear up right now?” or “I understand wanting to speak to your spouse when specifically do you plan to talk with them?”
 Keep prospects on the hook until the end.